giocomai/ganttrify/README.md

 <img src="man/figures/README-gantt_with_text-1.png" width="100%" />

+And since it’s a `ggplot2` object, you can export it as you would any other ggplot graph, by using `ggplot2::ggsave`.
+This allows also to customise the size of the final input, running e.g. `ggplot2::ggsave(filename = "my_gantt.png", width = 12, height = 8, bg = "white")` after you run the `ganttrify` function (if you set the file extension to `pdf` or `svg`, you will get the chart in vector format for more clarity at different zoom levels).

+If you are using this in an `rmarkdown` document, keep in mind that you can set the size at the chunk level, e.g. with something like `{r fig.width=12, fig.height=8}` in the chunk header.

 ## Shiny app

 If you prefer interactive web interfaces to coding, you can still have a